tiptoppress/category-posts-widget/README.md

 Please add the widget with shortcode [catposts] inside a editor widget which is placed to a SiteOrigin Page Builder row.
 We also create a YouTube video: [How Category Posts Widget work with SiteOrigin Page Builder](http://tiptoppress.com/how-category-posts-widget-work-with-siteorigin-page-builder/)

-= How Category Posts Widget work with SiteOrigin Page Builder = You can create a new Divi widget area and put our widgets into a Divi Sidebar Module: [How to put a widget into Divi Module](https://divibooster.com/how-to-put-a-widget-into-divi-module/).
+= How Category Posts Widget work with Divi Builder = You can create a new Divi widget area and put our widgets into a Divi Sidebar Module: [How to put a widget into Divi Module](https://divibooster.com/how-to-put-a-widget-into-divi-module/).

+= How our widgets works with other page builder plugins like Elementor, Thrive Architect etc. = We recommend for all other page builder plugins like Elementor or Thrive Architect to use the [WP Custom Widget Area](https://wordpress.org/plugins/wp-custom-widget-area/) plugin in additional.

+Use the [WP Custom Widget Area](https://wordpress.org/plugins/wp-custom-widget-area/) plugin and create a new custom area with this plugin and place the shortcode (from the new created widget area) to a post or page.
+Then add our widget to the new created custom widget area  the widgets admin site (Dashboard > Appearance > Widgets > … ).

 = The font-size is different from that of other widgets or Theme elements? = Please use the option: "Disable widget CSS".